dmarx/obsidian_vault/Present-Centered Awareness.md

 ### Present-Centered Awareness

-**Present-Centered Awareness** is a core component of mindfulness, involving the focused attention on the current moment, including thoughts, feelings, and sensory experiences, without distraction or judgment.
+**Present-Centered Awareness** is a core component of [[mindfulness]], involving the focused attention on the current moment, including thoughts, feelings, and sensory experiences, without distraction or judgment.
 This practice enhances overall well-being, reduces stress, and improves mental clarity by anchoring the mind in the here and now.

 #### Key Aspects